 We were delighted to be greeted by blue skies and bright sunshine, and we headed off up-hill through pretty snow covered pines follow the route up to Furggelenhuette hut.
 The hut was typically well frequented, and fortified with a bowl of soup we headed off round to Holzegg.
 We missed off the peak of Fuerggelenstock, as the final part of the ascent is a bit tricky, but had a very pleasant route round the ridge, basically following the contours through the skiing resort.
 We stopped for a bite to eat at the restaurant at the top of the Holzegg gondola before dropping down back to Brunni.

-Overall the route was about 6 miles, with 2000 ft ascent/descent and we took a bit over four hours all in.
+Overall the route was about 9.6km, with 610m ascent/descent and we took a bit over four hours all in.
 The route is technically a WT2, but not particularly challenging.
 Most of the vertical ascent is in the first hour, the route around is mostly flat and the descent to Brunni is steady and not too steep.

 With a superb day forecast (sunny, with good visibility), Jules, Andreas and I headed back to Amden to do the shorter version of the Fallen trail that Jules and I had scoped out a couple of weekends previously.